 “Helping computers play nicely with people for 25 years,” I read at the bottom.

 A few days later, I received a LinkedIn message.
-Alex didn’t text, or phone, or ask to friend me on Facebook.
-Instead he gave me a window into his work history, his network, his interests: Rotary International (he was a long-time member), The Commonwealth Club, City Arts and Lectures.
-In his message he asked if I’d read the latest book by Malcom Gladwell
+He didn’t text, or phone, or ask to friend me on Facebook.
+Instead he gave me a window into his work history, his network, his interests: volunteer work, The Commonwealth Club, City Arts and Lectures.
+In his message he asked if I’d read the latest book by Malcom Gladwell and if I subscribed to The New Yorker.

-A few months later, I had an iPhone crash and Alex came to my rescue.
+A few months later, I had an iPhone crash and he came to my rescue.
 We began talking about the reasons for our breakup and concluded it had been a dreadful mistake!
 In January of 2018 we again became a couple.

 “I guess we just weren’t ready in our early sixties,” I told him.

 Should I be sad that it took us so long for us to find each other?
 Or that we almost lost each other during our interregnum?
 Or that we’ll never celebrate a golden anniversary?
 Not on your life.
-These days I focus on the miraculous synchronicity that, against all odds,
+These days I focus on the miraculous synchronicity that, against all odds, brought us together again.

 Moving and inspiring, Eleanor.
 Thank you!